 - HELAA version 2 - Final Draft Report (October 2015)

 The purpose of the assessment is to identify a future supply of land which is suitable, available and achievable for housing and economic development uses over the plan period to help meet the District's development needs.
 It was formerly referred to as the Strategic housing land availability assessment (SHLAA).
 Identification of any sites as potentially suitable and deliverable is not an indication of the likelihood of gaining planning permission.
 This is version 2 of the report and incorporates the changes from the below corrective addendum.

 To correct an error in relation to the conclusion for site WTV018 this addendum will be included in the HELAA Final Draft Report.

 - Central Bucks HELAA Methodology (May 2015)

-Joint methodology agreed by Wycombe, Chiltern and Aylesbury Vale District Councils for their respective HELAAs.
+Joint methodology agreed by Wycombe, Chiltern and Buckinghamshire Councils (prior to the formation of Buckinghamshire Council) for their respective HELAAs.
 The councils have been working together on the basis that they are identified in the same Housing Market Area (HMA) in the HMA and FEMA in Bucks and the surroundings areas study above.

 - HELAA Summary of consultation responses (May 2015)

 A summary of the responses to the joint central Bucks HELAA methodology, which was consulted on in early 2015.

 A Steering Group, formed in July 2014 with community, Aylesbury Vale Association of Local Councils, stakeholder, AVDC (now Buckinghamshire Council) and developer representation to formally commence the study.
 At this first meeting, council officers presented a draft methodology and draft terms of reference.
 Comments have since been considered and amendments made to the final terms of reference.